Michael Rubin, M.D., neurointensivist, adds expertise in bioethics to neurocritical care team

-His dual interest in science and the humanities has led him to investigate questions such as ‘how do certain ethnic groups make decisions about life-sustaining measures?’ and ‘how do racial differences play a role in trusting physicians?’
+His dual interest in science and the humanities has led him to investigate questions such as ‘How do certain ethnic groups make decisions about life-sustaining measures?’ and ‘How do racial differences play a role in trusting physicians?’

-Dr. Rubin will be collaborating with John Sadler, M.D., Director of the Ethics Program at Parkland Hospital.
+Dr. Rubin will be collaborating with John Sadler, M.D., Director of the Ethics Program at Parkland Memorial Hospital.

 “I will be working with Dr. Sadler doing patient consultations, program development and education,” he said.

-Dr. Rubin will also conduct clinical research in the neuro-ICU with the goal of improving delivery of care.
+Dr. Rubin will also conduct clinical research in the Neuro-ICU with the goal of improving delivery of care.

 “I’ve been looking at racial disparities in that regard.
 Certain ethic groups decide differently about life-sustaining measures.
 The Hispanic population, in particular, has been underserved in this kind of research.”